deepaknreddy/Learn/Jenkins/mvn-in-jenkins.md

 ```
 save it.

-4. all the tools installed via global tool configuration, are downloaded and stored in /var/lib/jenkins/tools/
+4. all the tools installed via global tool configuration, are downloaded and stored in ```/var/lib/jenkins/tools/ ```

 5. jenkins secrets are stored under /var/lib/jenkins/secrets/
    initial password is stored in /var/lib/jenkins/secrets/initialAdminPassword

 6. plugins are stored in /var/lib/jenkins/plugins/

-7.
+7. to configure nexus to the same freetyle job:
+   go to /var/lib/jenkins/tools/hudson.tasks.MavenInstallation/ there open the selected maven version for the project, under <servers> block in settings.xml

+8.